mantoni/mochify.js/README.md

 ## Default behavior

-Browserifies `./test/*.js`, decorated with a [Mocha test runner][], runs it in PhantomJS with [phantomic][] and pass the output back to your console.
+Browserifies `./test/*.js`, decorated with a [Mocha test runner][], runs it in Headless Chrome and pass the output back to your console.
 Cleans up your stack traces by mapping back to the original sources and throws out all the lines from the test framework.

 Run `mochify --help` to see all available options.

+## Debugging

+Place a `debugger` statement in your source code and run `mochify --debug`.
+This will open a Chromium instance with developer tools opened and it will break at the `debugger` statement.

 ## Command line options